Where to Now?

 Throughout Platform 010, we find ourselves at various points in history and, Janus-faced, we can look forward and backwards from the shifting grounds of the present.
 This involves not just a radical reappraisal of the past and the present, but also a questioning of potential futures.
 As Tarek Abou El Fetouh notes conversation, the framing of his exhibition project The Time is Out of Joint concerns three singular events, namely, the 1974 First Biennale of Arab Art in Baghdad; the 1989 China/Avant-Garde Exhibition in Beijing; and the 2022 Equator Conference in Yogyakarta.
 The reasons for such a temporal stretching, as Abou El Fetouh observes, is to challenge and reject the narrative of Arab nationalism, just as Koyo Kouoh, in her interview, insists on a reframing of the postcolonial, in a conversation that discusses Kouoh's 2016 exhibition for EVA International, Still (the) Barbarians.

 Such gestures alert us to two further questions that will remain key to Platform 010: What have we learned about the politics of global cultural production through the regional circumstances of the Middle East and North Africa in the past five years and, simultaneously, what is the function of cultural institutions in the aftermath of revolution and social upheaval?
 Platform 010 will also continue to consider the future for cultural activism in a region beset by rapidly shifting politics and, through these concerns, rethink what an alliance of cultural producers might look like.
-It is with these points in mind that we will publish additional conversations with, among others, Hajra Waheed, JW Stella, Yael Bartana, Alya Sebti, and Hussam Alsaray.
+It is with these points in mind that we have also published additional conversations with, among others, Hajra Waheed, JW Stella, Yael Bartana, Alya Sebti, and Hussam Alsaray.

 The future, as we know, lasts a long time, and in our Projects section we have invited a number of artists to respond to the question of where we might go from here.
 Since our launch in May 2015, we have showcased commissions by Navine G. Khan-Dossos, Setareh Shahbazi, Amira Hanafi, Anahita Razmi, Lara Baladi, Dena Al-Adeeb, Maya Chami, Myriam Boulos, Youmna Geday, and Ieva Saudargaitė.
 Some of Platform 010's first commissions included: Larissa Sansour and Søren Lind's recently completed project In the Future they Ate from the Finest Porcelain (2016) in which a 'narrative terrorist' exists in a process described as 'manufactured history'; TandemWorks rumination on a proposed project that may or may not exist, for a river that may or may not be a river', written by Mayssa Fattouh, which further highlights concerns around speculative knowledge production in visual culture today and how artists contribute to a political and historical imaginary; Tom Bogaert's online presentation of pepsi, cola, water?
 (2016), which forms part of a research project the artist has been working on around Sun Ra's legendary visit to Egypt in 1971; and Ahmed Badry's online iteration of the series The Provisionary That Lasts (2014–ongoing) proposes sculptures that are not made to be used as such but to 'operate as a pair of spectacles to frame social and political issues'.